 As I write this we are currently in Lockdown in the UK due to the dreaded Covid-19, a.k.a The Coronavirus pandemic that has swept through the globe.
 (Unless you've been hiding under a rock for the past year, then I'm sure you know what it is so I'm not going to delve any deeper into this).

-Anyway, if you have found yourself reading this blog post then I guess you might be in the unfortunate position where wedding postponement is on the horizon in the very near future or you have already had to do it.
+Anyway, if you have found yourself reading this blog post then I guess you might be in the unfortunate position where wedding postponement is on the horizon in the very near future or you have already had to do it - perhaps once, twice or even three times.
 You'll either be at the stage where you are contacting your wedding suppliers and asking them to reschedule your date or will be at least contemplating whether or not your day will go ahead as originally planned.

-You must have so many questions, because I certainly do...
+You must have so many questions this time around, because I certainly do...

-Will we have to wear surgical face masks and sit 2m apart from other people?
+Will we still have to wear face masks and sit 2m apart from other people?

 Will my wedding venue have procedures in place to keep everyone safe?

 Unfortunately I don't have the answers to these questions, because let be honest - who does right now? ...but what I can do is offer you a few small snippets of advice from a wedding supplier's perspective.

 We have worked with nearly 500 brides over the course of the past seven years and have styled a crazy amount of different wedding venues across the whole of the UK and what we have learnt is that every single wedding is completely different.

 Although you might be getting married at the same venue as someone you know, or on the same date as a friend, your guest list is highly unlikely to be made up of the same selection of people.
 You'll have guests and suppliers involved who are all different ages, from different backgrounds with a variety of contrasting health conditions.
 Some might be disabled and require extra shielding, some might be newborn babies and some will most certainly be super fit, healthy adults.
 Are some of your guests NHS or key workers?